microsoft/mlops-basic-template-for-azureml-cli-v2/docs/how_to_setup.md

 > At the time being the Jenkins pipeline don't support waiting for a long AzureML training job (as the Azure DevOps pipeline) and any merge to the main branch won't be waited when ran against the full dataset.

-In addition to Azure DevOps, Jenkins also support registering models and deploying them to online endpoints (managed or on Kubernetes).
-This additional behavior is coded at the moment in [another pipeline](../jenkins/deployModel.groovy), as we don't have a solution to wait for the AML training at the time being.
+Jenkins supports registering models and deploying them to online endpoints (managed or on Kubernetes).
+This additional behavior is coded at the moment in [another pipeline](../jenkins/deployModel.groovy), as we don't have a solution to wait for the AML training to be finished for now.

-> When using Kubernetes endpoint target, following this [tutorial](https://learn.microsoft.com/azure/machine-learning/how-to-attach-kubernetes-anywhere) is required for the pipeline to work.
+> When using a Kubernetes endpoint target, following this [tutorial](https://learn.microsoft.com/azure/machine-learning/how-to-attach-kubernetes-anywhere) is required for the pipeline to work.
 The current example expects the Kubernetes to be added to Azure Machine Learning with the name 'kubernetes-compute'

 ### Required Jenkins plugins